-The development is unlikely to have a significant impact on the conservation of any Endangered Population, Threatened Species or Endangered Ecological Community.
 The proposal does not meet the BC Act Threshold Test.

 Further assessment of the impact of this proposal in the form of a Biodiversity Development Assessment Report (BDAR) not recommended in relation to this development application at this site.

 The ecological impact is not considered an unacceptable impact under section 4.15 (79C(b)) of the Environmental Planning and Assessment Act 1979 or a significant impact under Section 7.3 of the Biodiversity Conservation Act 2016.